flashbots/mev-research/FRPs/FRP-sybilproofness.md

 No existing analysis combines Sybil attacks with the full strategy space identified in [6].
 We study how Sybil resistance manifests differently across these two paradigms and what design patterns yield robust guarantees under identity elasticity.
 This aligns with the Flashbots research agenda on **Mechanism Design under Sybils** [8].
 Building on TFM literature [19,20], our central research questions are:

 1. How does the choice between FOCIL and AUCIL shape the mechanism’s vulnerability to Sybil attacks, and what are the implications for PBS TFM design?
-2. What are the fundamental economic trade-offs between these FOCIL and AUCIL under identity elasticity — where does each break, and why?
+2. What are the fundamental economic trade-offs between these FOCIL and AUCIL under identity elasticity?
+Where does each break, and why?
 3. What design patterns across both paradigms provide robust Sybil resistance?
 And what might be optimal for Ethereum's future?

 ## Approach

 We model both paradigms as instances of a common abstraction: *capacity-constrained allocation mechanisms for transaction inclusion*.
 Sybils correspond to **false-name deviations** that perturb the mechanism’s participant set and can change equilibrium allocations and effective prices.
 Our working definition of Sybil resistance is **stake-neutrality**: for fixed total stake $\(S\)$, an operator’s expected payoff, marginal inclusion probability, and induced equilibrium price impact is minimal when stake is split across $\(B\)$ identities.

-To establish proposer welfare, we choose to adopt a General Equilibrium (GE) [9] (because inclusion fees, block rewards, and mempool congestion jointly determine equilibrium prices and bribery costs) with three concrete outputs:
+To establish proposer welfare, we choose to adopt a market equilibrium [9] methodology similar to [12] because inclusion fees, block rewards, and mempool congestion jointly determine equilibrium prices and bribery costs.
+We plan for three concrete outputs:

  1. Welfare decomposition across transaction submitters, includers, proposers/builders, and committee members, for both FOCIL under [6]’s TFMs and AUCIL